 4. Awards and Prizes

-- The ideas drafts submitted in Phase 2 will be put before a jury.
-Drafts will be evaluated by the jury in four categories: Innovation content and state of the art, market and competition, team, and prospects for implementation.
-In addition, all Phase 2 participants will present their ideas to the jury members orally in a short presentation, followed by a question and answer session.
-The presentation also forms part of the evaluation of ideas.
+The sketches of ideas submitted in phase 2 will be submitted to a jury.
+These sketches of ideas will be evaluated by the jury in the four categories: Innovation content and state of the art, market and competition, team and implementation perspective.
+In addition, all participants in phase 2 will present their ideas to the jury members in a short presentation followed by a question and answer session.
+The short presentation is also included in the evaluation of the ideas.

-- The three winners of the IdeAwards will also receive individual consultancy services from TUM Start-up Consulting.
-These are provided as part of a start-up roadmap for the development of the ideas.
+- The three winners of the IdeAward also receive individual consulting services from TUM Gründungsberatung.
+These are recorded in a start-up roadmap for the next steps of the idea development.

 - The prize money is to be used for the further development of the idea.
-It is normally paid out in two stages.
-The first half of the prize money will be paid out directly after the ceremony, the second half after the interim presentation.
+There are no concrete guidelines for its use.
+It is usually paid out in two stages.
+The first half of the prize money is paid out directly after the award ceremony, the second half after the interim presentation.